Updated on: February 3rd, 2023

 If you are reading this post, you probably already have some sort of data integration solution in place, whether it’s coded by hand or developed with an ESB.
 Chances are also high that you are looking for a solution that can provide you with more benefits than your current solutions.

 Recently, cloud-based integration platforms have started to become popular.
-Those companies that have already adopted an iPaaS (integration platform as a service) has seen the immense benefits of the tool, both concerning internal and external integrations.
+Those companies that have already adopted an iPaaS (integration platform as a service) have seen the immense benefits of the tool, both concerning internal and external integrations.

 In this blog, we are focusing on seven benefits of data integration you could see once you’ve switched to an iPaaS.